-- (a) by leaving a copy thereof, signed by the Director General, at the registered office, if any, of the corporation; - (b) by sending such copy by registered post in a letter addressed to the corporation at its principal office, whether such office be situated within Malaysia or elsewhere; or - (c) by delivering such copy to any director, secretary or other principal officer of the corporation. - (3) When such summons is addressed to a firm, it may be served- - (a) by leaving a copy thereof, signed by the Director General, at the principal place at which the partnership business is carried on; - (b) by sending such copy by registered post in a letter addressed to the firm at its principal office, whether such office be situated within Malaysia or elsewhere; or - (c) by delivering such copy to any one or more of the partners in such firm or to any person having, at the time of service, the control or management of the partnership business at the principal place at which the partnership business is carried on within Malaysia. - (4) When the person serving such summons delivers or tenders a copy of the summons to the person to be summoned or to an agent or other person on his behalf, he shall require the signature of the person to whom the copy is so delivered or tendered to an acknowledgement of service endorsed on the original summons.
+- (2) When such summons is addressed to a corporation, it may be served- - (a) by leaving a copy thereof, signed by the Director General, at the registered office, if any, of the corporation; - (b) by sending such copy by registered post in a letter addressed to the corporation at its principal office, whether such office be situated within Malaysia or elsewhere; or - (c) by delivering such copy to any director, secretary or other principal officer of the corporation. - (3) When such summons is addressed to a firm, it may be served- - (a) by leaving a copy thereof, signed by the Director General, at the principal place at which the partnership business is carried on; - (b) by sending such copy by registered post in a letter addressed to the firm at its principal office, whether such office be situated within Malaysia or elsewhere; or - (c) by delivering such copy to any one or more of the partners in such firm or to any person having, at the time of service, the control or management of the partnership business at the principal place at which the partnership business is carried on within Malaysia. - (2) When the person serving such summons delivers or tenders a copy of the summons to the person to be summoned or to an agent or other person on his behalf, he shall require the signature of the person to whom the copy is so delivered or tendered to an acknowledgement of service endorsed on the original summons.